MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication-challenge-types.md

 ---
 title: Native authentication challenge types
-description: Find out how to use Native authentication with email OTP API reference for Microsoft Entra ID for customers.
+description: Learn how apps that use native authentication notify Microsoft Entra about the the authentication methods that they support.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus